 Writers often create annotated bibliographies as a part of a research project, as a means of recording their thoughts and deciding which sources to actually use to support the purpose of their research.
 Some writers include annotated bibliographies at the end of a research paper as a way of offering their insights about the source’s usability to their readers.

 Instructors in college often assign annotated bibliographies as a means of helping students think through their source’s quality and appropriateness to their research question or topic.

 Although it may take a while to complete the annotated bibliography, the annotations themselves are relatively brief.

 - A brief summary of the information in that source.

 - A brief evaluation of the quality of the source’s information.

 - A brief evaluation of whether the source is useful for the purpose of the research.

 Seeing a sample annotated bibliography can be a helpful way to get started.
-Click on the image below to find a sample annotated bibliography written in APA style.
-In some browsers, you may need to download or save this file to be able to utilize all of its functionality.
+Click on the image below to open a PDF of a sample annotated bibliography written according to APA 7th edition guidelines.